 - Résumé or Curriculum Vitae listing your educational background and experience.

-- **Current background-check: Students must complete a cleared background check prior to recommendation for admission into the Master of Arts in Teaching - Fine Arts Program.
+- Current background-check: Students must submit documentation of a cleared background check prior to recommendation for admission into the Master of Arts in Teaching - Fine Arts program.

 - Top applicants will be interviewed by the Arts Education Committee prior to admittance.